 ACRL e-Learning Webcasts

 ACRL's online courses and webcasts and designed to meet the demands of your schedule and budget.
-ACRL e-Learning webcasts are 1.5 hours in length.
+ACRL e-Learning webcasts are live events 60-90 minutes in length.
 Webcasts take place in an interactive, online classroom environment with one user/one login.
 A group registration allows an institution to project the Webcast to participants in the same location.
 ACRL webcasts are recorded; recordings are made available to registrants shortly after the live event.